fuatakgun/eufy_security/README.md

 ```

 # Debugging Issues

+First, check all issues (open or close) to find out if there was any similar question rather than duplicating it.
+Later on, if you find a similar issue, please just put +1 on it, sharing same logs over and over does not help at all.
+Lastly, create your issue following the template.
+I will probabaly ask follow up questions later on.

 I am more than happy to debug individual issues as long as you follow setup instructions.
 I need you to share your problematic cameras with me so that I can use my own machine to debug the issue.
 For each debugging request, please create a github issue so we can track from there.
 Do not forget to remove the sharing settings after we are done :)